-- BMI- performance rights org similar to ASCAP
+- BMI: Performance rights organization similar to ASCAP.

-Okay, now let’s get down to the business of it!
-If you’re an artist and you want to earn money on Spotify, first, you must sign up with an aggregator (like Symphonic).
+If you are an artist who wants to earn money on Spotify, you must sign up with an aggregator, like Symphonic.
 Even if you’re an unsigned indie artist, we can deliver your music to Spotify.
-We establish your artist page, and let marketing efforts and fans do the rest.
+We establish your Artist Page, and let marketing efforts and fans do the rest.
 Once you begin to generate streams, it’s time to collect royalties.

 There are two types of streams: non-interactive and on-demand.
 As we established earlier, non-interactive streams come from stores like Pandora pay $0.0022 per stream from paid subscribers and $0.0017 for the free tier.

-However, this isn’t the final figure that you would get per stream: it’s closer to a quarter of a penny, but it takes a complicated formula to derive this number.
-This is also known as a mechanical royalty, and it is considerably higher than the amount you earn from non-interactive streaming.
+However, this isn’t the final figure that you would get per stream, it’s closer to a quarter of a penny but it takes a complicated formula to derive this number.
+This is also known as a mechanical royalty.
+It is considerably higher than the amount you earn from non-interactive streaming.
 Mechanical royalties are earned anytime a song is streamed, downloaded, or recorded.
 Obviously, the more streams your music receives, the higher the royalty payout.

 Now, you’re probably wondering how to collect these royalties.
-Put simply, mechanical royalties are paid to your aggregator, or admin publishing company.
+Mechanical royalties are paid to your aggregator, or admin publishing company.
 With Symphonic, you can collect up to 100% of royalties, which is not true for all aggregators/labels.
 Symphonic acts as publishing admin, collects from HFA, then distributes royalties to the artist.

 The other way of earning money through Spotify is through public performance royalties span .
 If your music is “performed in public”, you are owed a royalty collection by the music user.
 This includes live performances, streaming your music online, radio broadcasts, as well as cable, film, and internet radio.